Best Cabin Air Filters: Keep Musty Odors and Dust at Bay

 - Not a carbon filter

 - Doesn’t fit all brands advertised by the manufacturer

 Benefits of Cabin Air Filters

 - Improve HVAC performance.
-If you have never replaced your factory cabin air filter, then chances are that it’s clogged-up and your HVAC system is not supplying enough air to your car.
+If you've never replaced your factory cabin air filter, chances are that it’s clogged up and your HVAC system is not supplying enough air to your car.
 The HVAC system may also be noisy.
 Consider buying a new cabin air filter to unclog your HVAC system and improve the life of its vital components.

 - Get rid of bad odors.
 Do you get a musty smell coming out of your ventilation system every time you turn it on?
-You should consider getting a cabin air filter replacement that has activated carbon or charcoal that absorbs bad odors.
+You should consider getting a cabin air filter replacement that has activated carbon or charcoal to absorb bad odors.
 It can improve the air quality in your car and help alleviate symptoms of motion sickness in some passengers.

 - Reduce allergic reactions.
-If you are constantly sneezing, coughing, or wheezing whenever you are in a long drive, then you need new carbon air filters to take care of those allergies.
+If you're constantly sneezing, coughing, or wheezing whenever you're on a long drive, you need a new carbon air filter to take care of those allergies.
 The carbon air filter will trap dust, pollen, and other allergens that may affect your health.

 Types of Cabin Air Filters

-Charcoal cabin air filters filter out large and small particles and have coal as a special ingredient to get rid of terrible odors.
-The coal deposit can contain cigarette smoke that’s within a car and prevent exhaust fumes from reaching the driver.
+Charcoal cabin air filters eliminate large and small particles and have coal as a special ingredient to get rid of terrible odors.
+The coal deposit can filter out cigarette smoke and prevent exhaust fumes from reaching the driver.